Experience Counts when it comes to exceptional In Home CareKate Lambert

 Robin presents seminars at the Mosman Aged Care Advice Centre in Mosman on Sydney’s Lower North Shore, sharing strategies with families on how to care for loved ones living with dementia.
 She also gives no-cost/no-obligation private consultations for those requiring one-on-one advice.
 She has worked in association with Daughterly Care since 2003.
 Robin is passionate about helping Elders to live their lives as they wish, in the comfort of their own homes.

 Robin is an extremely valuable resource for residents of Mosman and the surrounding Lower North Shore suburbs of Sydney.
-Robin can explain Consumer Directed Care to you, including reviewing your existing provider’s monthly statement and comment on the fees you are paying and how you can lower your fees and increase the number of hours of care that your Government Funded In Home Care Package pays for.
-A good starting point is to attend Robin’s free seminar that explains how you avoid the Nursing Home using your Consumer Directed Care Government Funding and the 7 new rights of Elders.
+Robin can explain Government Funded Home Care Packages to you, including reviewing your existing provider’s monthly statement and comment on the fees you are paying and how you can lower your fees and increase the number of hours of care that your Government Funded In Home Care Package pays for.
+A good starting point is to attend Robin’s free seminar that explains how you avoid the Nursing Home using your Government Funded Consumer Directed Home Care Package and the 9 new rights of Elders.

 If you are wanting to travel, speak to Robin Bower about your travel plans and care or companion needs, Robin is responsible for our Travel Carer / Companion Service.
 To find out more about it Click Here